shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-custom-macros-to-a-split.md

 ---
-title : Microsoft Invest - Pass Custom Macros to a Split description : Learn how the split custom macro is used to pass any value to a creative landing page URL where the split serves.
+title: Microsoft Invest - Pass Custom Macros to a Split
+description: Learn how the split custom macro is used to pass any value to a creative landing page URL where the split serves. ms.date: 10/28/2023
 ---